Writing the Perfect Influencer Marketing Brief: 7 Steps

 - The links they’ll be sharing

-- The parts of the day when they’re expected to post
+- The times of the day when they’re expected to post

-This part of the brief is to ensure the influencer has clear guidelines and knows what is expected of them.
+This part of the brief ensures the influencer has clear guidelines and knows what you expect from them.

-You need to be in control and make sure they represent the values and image of your business the way you’ve defined it in your branding.
+You need to be in control and ensure they represent your business’s values and image the way you’ve defined it in your branding.

-It’s important to define the visual aspect of your collaboration with the influencer and include design instructions in your brief.
+Creative team, this is where you step in.
+It’s essential to define the visual aspect of your collaboration with the influencer and include design instructions in your brief.

 These instructions will explain what type of visual content you want as a part of the campaign and how the influencer needs to handle it.
-Discuss specific details such as:
+Discuss specific details and key elements such as: